rglass/pomodoro.el/README.md

 The modeline will display `LB` instead of `B`.

+Calling `M-x pomodoro` again will reset it to the first working set.

 When you don't need the pomodoro anymore you do `M-x pomodoro-stop`.
 Pomodoro will finish it's work.